WojciechMatuszewski/programming-notes/web/react/react-testing.md

 ```

 Notice the **`...props`**.
 This will allow you to **overwrite the `value` of the context in your tests**.
 While you **could** do the same with manually creating the `AppContext.Provider` and supplying there, it just feels wrong for me.
 We are making all this effort to encapsulate context within this one single _provider_ and that throwing all of this away in tests.

+## Cypress debugging

+Cypress exposes a couple of ways to debug the problem you are currently facing (or maybe you are just writing code and want to see how things are at a given time).

+There are couple of ways:

+1. Use the `debugger` inside your code / cypress test.
+You will probably have to use the `.then` API (this is not a _promise API_) to get the current _subject_.

+2. Use the `.debug` command.
+This is the native way of debugging stuff in Cypress.
+Pretty neat.

+3. Use the `.pause` command.
+Super useful, especially since Cypress is just so fast sometimes that, at least I, cannot keep up when I do something iteratively.